tobi-nmx/docker-training/README.md

 ### Security: ARA
 ##### Secure network design
-- dedicated ingress-proxy
-- required ports only exposed on proxy
-- use of multiple network zones
-- encryption in transit (TLS1.2)
-- GAP: firewall (2nd layer of defense) - use netfilter, but only on ext. interface
-- GAP: WAF - mitigation plan: install "Wordfence" plugin)
-- GAP: management dashboard exposed to the internet without protection (but ro)
-##### Secure system configuration
-- use of official quality assured images provided by Docker Inc.
-- GAP: updates must be installed manually.
-Option to consider: use of "watchtower"
-##### Vulnerability management
-- use of official Docker images, scanned on pull
-- GAP: regular scan of running containers
-##### IAM
-- GAP: enable MFA in Wordpress!!! (e.g. Duo Plugin)
 ##### all other control areas
 - missing.
 But it's not so bad anyhow, actually.
 Try to hack it and you'll see.